-Special Revenue Fund - Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted to expenditure for specified purposes.
-The School District's special revenue fund consists of a Food and Nutrition Fund (which accounts for the food service program activities) that is used to segregate, for administrative purposes, the transactions of those activities from the General Fund revenue and expenditures.
+Special Revenue Funds - Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted to expenditure for specified purposes.
+The School District's special revenue funds consist of the Food and Nutrition Fund and the Student/School Activity Fund.